bertilmuth/modern-clean-architecture/README.md

 * **Single, rich domain model**.
 For domain logic *and* persistence.
 No need to maintain a separate data model, and translate between data and domain model, if you don't want them to evolve separately.
 * **No necessity for DTOs.** You can use the same immutable value objects for requests/responses in web layer and use cases.
 * **Serialization of immutable requests and responses** without serialization specific annotations.
+* **Generic endpoint** that receives and forwards POST requests.
+New behavior and domain logic can be added and used without the need to write framework specific code.
 * **Testing with a repository double** that acts like a normal repository.
 No need for mocking it.

-* **Generic endpoint** that receives and forwards POST requests.
-New behavior and domain logic can be added and used without the need to write framework specific code.
+The single domain model is enabled by the [jMolecules libraries](https://github.com/xmolecules/jmolecules).

-To start creating a modern clean architecture visit the [spring-web](https://github.com/bertilmuth/modern-clean-architecture/tree/main/spring-web) page.
+To start creating a modern clean architecture, visit the [spring-web](https://github.com/bertilmuth/modern-clean-architecture/tree/main/spring-web) page.

+For testing support, see the [spring-test](https://github.com/bertilmuth/modern-clean-architecture/tree/main/spring-test) page.

 For a working sample from frontend to backend, see the [todo list sample](https://github.com/bertilmuth/modern-clean-architecture/tree/main/samples/todolist).